GoldenbergLab/lab-helper-codes/guides/aws/README.md

 The following is a brief series of steps that should help get people up and running with AWS.

+## Administration

+As useful as AWS is, the developer community considers it a necessary evil.
+Rightfully so, as using it can be painstaking and full of errors before the first sign of success.
+Major aspects of using AWS rely on setup and
+configuration: creating a root account, IAM users and groups, security credentials, and so on.
+Once these are set, and with well-defined naming conventions, the administrative evil can be somewhat bypassed with future use.

 ## Command Line Interface (CLI)

 ### Installation